toamitkumar/blog-post/content/post/2022-01-04-technology-choices-engineering-practices.md

 - Follow test pyramid (invest in automation but remember it doesn't solve all testing problems, you still need to do manual testing.
 Follow measuring ROI)
 - **RFCs and ADRs are a must**: {{< link_target_blank href="https://engineering.atspotify.com/2020/04/14/when-should-i-write-an-architecture-decision-record/" title="when should you write an Architecture Decision Record">}}.
 If you're interested more, read {{< link_target_blank href="https://medium.com/ibm-garage/gitarchitecture-a-better-way-to-capture-architectural-decisions-b3574a3d604" title="Git Architecture — a better way to capture Architectural decisions" >}} by Kyle Gene Brown.
 - **De-couple deployment and release.
 Feature flag them**
     - Deployments should be as per schedule (we deploy to production at the end of each sprint).
-Frequent deployments `reduces the blast radius`
+Frequent deployments `reduce the blast radius`
     - Enables capabilities for _Canary deployments_ with sophisticated `Feature Flags`
-    - Feature release is driven by Product Team based on: feature completeness or other strategies
+    - Feature release is driven by the Product Team based on: feature completeness or other strategies
     ![](/img/deployment-train.jpg "Deployment & Release Train")
 - **Follow deployment train**: we have a strict cadence of deploying working software at the end of each sprint: development, test, validate performance and deploy (as depicted in the picture above).
 Squads can choose to catch or leave the train based on the readiness of their feature.
 - **Design for failure**